mnoram/directnicdyndns/README.md

 0 * * * * $HOME/bin/directnicddnsu.sh
 ```

 You can read more about Directnic's dynamic DNS service here: https://directnic.com/knowledge#/knowledge/article/3726.
---Ensure that the file mode on .ddrc is correct (0400 or 0600); the script will complain if it is not.
-Once the above has been completed, run the script.

-# dependencies
-On OpenBSD there are no dependencies (assuming a recent version of OpenBSD), while Linux needs _curl_ installed.

 # compatibility
 It has been tested on Raspbian GNU/Linux 12 (bookworm)